ABJ4403/Payback2_CHEATus/README.md

 - Latic AX and ToxicCoder - for providing the removed script through YouTube and MediaFire.
 - Alpha GG Hacker - for providing "Wall Hack" & "Car Health" GameGuardian Values (no thanks for ridicilous military-encryption script though...)
 - GKTV (Pumpkin Hacker) - Payback2 GG script.
-- Hydra - no thanks for "no reload cheat" tutor that doesn't even work.
+- Hydra - no thanks for "no reload cheat" tutor and script that doesn't even work, even the values that he encrypt.
-- Joker - for providing "No Blast Damage" GameGuardian Values (good guy that doesnt censor gg values.. idk).
+- Joker - for providing "No Blast Damage", and "No Reload" GameGuardian Values.